 The Technology Alliance is a statewide, non-profit organization of leaders from Washington’s technology-based businesses and research institutions united by our vision of a vibrant innovation economy that benefits all of our state's citizens.
 Through programs, events, data analysis, and policy activities, we advance excellence in education, research, and entrepreneurship to support the growth of our high-impact industries; the creation of high-wage jobs; and economic prosperity for our entire state.

-The region's only annual science and technology expo will take place this October to highlight the latest innovations from three of Washington's premier research institutions.
-This year's theme is data in all of its forms, including big data, visualization, modeling, predictive analytics, cyber security, the cloud, and smart devices.
+The region's only second annual science and technology expo took place on October 11th, 2017 at the Edgewater Hotel in Seattle.
+The expo featured new innovations from Pacific Northwest National Laboratory, University of Washington, and Washington State University, each exhibitor following the theme data in all of its forms -big data, visualization, modeling, predictive analytics, cyber security, the cloud, and smart devices.

 Click here to read more and see pictures from the event.

 The Tech Alliance is committed to strengthening the state's tech-driven innovation economy, which includes supporting efforts to grow the capital available to Washington's entrepreneurs.
 As part of this effort, the Tech Alliance is creating a network of locally based and locally interested corporate investors.
 This support includes invite-only events and supplemental reports and research.